Viviota/LabVIEW-ORM/README.md

 ## Packed Library Support
 This library is built with PPL / Common-reuse patterns in mind.
 It is split between a main library and the "API" library, which wraps functions from the main library.
 Only the API library is used on the palettes.

 This library is distributed with PPLs (currently only for Windows).
-However, in the based library they are unreferenced.

-A secondary "PPLAPIs" VIPM package is provided which will override the API library with one that references the PPLs.
-This allows for easier PPL linking.
+A .zip file with "debug" versions of the libraries is also included in the distribution.

+## Library use
+Please see the "ORM Full Example.vi" VI for an example of how to use the library.

 ## Contributing

+Because of the PPL nature of this project, there are several projects for use in development.
+These are located in the "BuildProjects" directory.  ** The project files in the main directory were from before PPL replacement and should not be used **

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`